ch-stark/maptoseveralstandards/config/readme.txt

 but for NIST you need to set Control  CM-2 Baseline Configuration while for BSI-Grundschutzt you need to set it under Control TBD

+Note: At we end we might also use PolicySets for better grouping